vectordotdev/vector/website/guides/integrate/platforms/docker/http.md

 import ConfigExample from '@site/src/components/ConfigExample';
 import SVG from 'react-inlinesvg';

-> "I just wanna, like, send my logs from Docker to HTTP -- why is all of this so complicated?"
+> "I just wanna, like, send my logs from Docker to an HTTP endpoint -- why is all of this so complicated?"
 >
 > — developers

-So you want to send logs from Docker to HTTP?
+So you want to send logs from Docker to an HTTP endpoint?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.